 Family Law Terms related to Divorce in Illinois

-Divorce law is regulated by states and raises issues such as property division, alimony, and child custody, support and visitation rights among a man and a woman.
+Divorce law is regulated by states and raises issues such as property division, alimony, and child custody, support and visitation rights among couples who are married.

 Child support is a court-ordered payment of support from one parent to another parent.

 Court ordered time you get to spend with your child.

 Collaborative law involves situations when parties decide to resolve a legal matter outside of a courtroom and sign an agreement that they cannot go to court with the attorneys they hire unless they have a full agreement.
 What makes collaborative law unique is its use of communication/divorce coaches and financial neutrals to help settle legal conflicts and the disqualification provision of the professionals if the parties want to use the court.

 Domestic violence is actual or threatened emotional or physical abuse by one member of a family against another.
 There needs to be a family, dating (or former dating) or certain other type of close relationship between the parties for it to be considered domestic violence.